Table of Contents

 integrating the positions of the heavenly bodies and spacecraft,

-not of communicating this information to yaAGC.
+but not of communicating this information to yaAGC.

 The syntax is: